high-octane-dev/high-octane-dev.github.io/docs/plugin-development/api-reference.md

 | `std::uint16_t` | `patch` | The patch version. |

 `PluginInformation` - Important plugin metadata, used by Pentane's plugin loader.
+Should *always* be exactly 1024 bytes in size.

 | Type | Member | Description |
 | ----------- | ----------- | ----------- |